Towards Optimal Schemes for the Half-Duplex Two-Way Relay Channel: Inner Rate Bound

-For the proof it is assumed that the transmission is performed with $n\geq6$ channel uses and six subsequent phases, each with an individual network state, i.e., $L=6$.
+are achievable with a 6P scheme and a partial-decode-and-forward (PDF) strategy. \end{theorem} \begin{proof} For the proof it is assumed that the transmission is performed within $n\geq6$ channel uses and six subsequent phases, each with an individual network state, i.e., $L=6$.
 Phase $l$ features $n_l\geq1$ transmission slots and $\sum_{l=1}^{6}n_l=n$.
 If $n$ grows each $n_l$ is assumed to grow at the same speed.
 For large $n$, $\frac{n_l}{n}\to\tau_l>0$.
-The codebooks are labeled by $M=12$ indices
+The codebooks are labeled by the indices